AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 My principle is to aim for enabling parallel execution, unfortunately with varying results.
 Sometimes the codebase simply isn't flexible enough to allow it without a major refactor.

+With my testing style explained, we can now move on to the first anti-pattern I want to discuss.

 ## Shared "given"